ec-europa/toolkit/docs/guide/testing-project.rst

 Toolkit is full integrated with official pipeline that currently requires minimum of 1 behat test and a clean report for phpcs check.

-Any customization done in your project will be respected in Drone build.
+Any customization done in your project will be respected in pipeline build.